How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 Step 1: Map Your Buyer Prompts

-This is really important: with AI, you need to think in questions — not just keywords.
+You need to think in questions and real-world problems, not just keywords.
 Here's the difference:

-Real customers use these question prompts when talking to AI assistants like ChatGPT, Gemini, Grok, and Perplexity.
+In real life, customers use these types of question prompts when talking to AI assistants like ChatGPT, Gemini, Grok, and Perplexity.

 To match that, here's how I map prompts for my clients in a way AI understands: